tkvangorder/redis-shared-cache-sample/readme.md

 1. A customer serializer is used to convert the cached model to JSON.
 This serializer will encode a model's serialVersionUID into the JSON stream.
 The deserializer will compare the serialVersionUID stored in the cache with the version in the application.
 This approach is recursive and any sub-elements are also encoded in the same way.
 If a version in cache does not match a version in the application, the deserializer will fail.
 This requires that each cached model implements "Serializable" and that each time the model is altered, a developer must increment the serialVersionUID.

 2. The cache implementation has been altered to use a hashset as the value, where the key in the hashset is the application's build version.
 This relies on the deployment process to increment and inject the version into the application.
 This also means that each version of the application will have its own copy of a cached value.
-This ends up looking like <CACHE_NAME> <UNIQUE KEY> <APPLICATION VERSION> ---> Cached Value.
+This ends up looking like CACHE_NAME -> UNIQUE KEY -> APPLICATION VERSION -> Cached Value.

 ### Cache Promotion